Wangsheng-Funeral-Parlor/HuTao-GS/README.md

 ## HuTao-GS's current features

 * Logging in
-* Automaticly gives all characters
+* Automatically gives all characters
 * Combat (a bit laggy)
 * Spawning monsters